homotopy-io/homotopy-rs/README.md

 The proof assistant is implemented in the Rust programming language, and compiled to WebAssembly to run in the web browser.

 For a description of how the tool works, please see the [nLab page](https://ncatlab.org/nlab/show/homotopy.io).
+A more recent tutorial may be found [here](./TUTORIAL.md).

 The master branch is hosted live here: https://beta.homotopy.io/